wp-plugins/wp-excerpt-generator/readme.txt

 = Version 2.4 (12/10/2014) =

+- R&eacute;solution d'un souci de la mise &agrave; jour automatique (Fixed a problem with the automatic update)

+= Version 2.4 (12/10/2014) =

-- Am&eacutelioration du d&eacute;coupage par nombre de mots (Upgrade the cutting by number of words)
+- Am&eacute;lioration du d&eacute;coupage par nombre de mots (Upgrade the cutting by number of words)
 - Correction du d&eacute;coupage par nombre de lettres (Fixed a problem with the cutting by number of letters)
 - Correction du d&eacute;coupage par nombre de paragraphes (Fixed a problem with the cutting by number of paragraphs)